connahyah/Python-API/README.md

 Saves both a CSV of all data retrieved and png images for each scatter plot.

 My Findings:
-One of the most notable findings, as demonstrated in my City Latitude vs. Temperature chart, is that the closer a city is located to 0 in latitude, the higher the temperature will be.
+1. The closer a city is located to 0 in latitude, the higher the temperature will be.
+        #City Latitude vs. Temperature

-City Latitude vs. Cloudiness indicated that there is no relation between a city's geographic location and its percentage of cloudiness.
+2. There is no relation between a city's geographic location and its percentage of cloudiness.
+        #City Latitude vs. Cloudiness

-City Latitude vs. Humidity showed a slight concentration in high humidity percentage and a higher number of latitude.
+3. A slight concentration in high humidity percentage and a higher number of latitude.
+        #City Latitude vs. Humidity